Operaismo/codewars.js/README.md

 ## Lessons Learned:

 Consistency is key.
 By committing to daily Codewars, I notice my solve time decreasing substantially.
-Also, by practicing good speaking and presentation habits on OBS, I solidify best practices when I am in a high-pressure situation.
+Also, by practicing good speaking and presentation habits on OBS, I acclimate myself to high-pressure situations.